aumcs/ida-modbus-reader/readme.md

 * [For more information and how to install on IOx.](https://www.cisco.com/c/en/us/support/docs/routers/1101-industrial-integrated-services-router/214383-build-and-deploy-a-docker-iox-package-fo.html#anc7)

 ### For other ARM 64-bit architecture.
+* It's okay if u want to deploy web application, but I prefer to run script on server/device instead of deploy to server.
 * Add command to dockerfile
 ```
 EXPOSE 6969